freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1442.1

 Run the script and rent the next bike on the list.
 Use the same customer whose phone number is `555-5555`.
+When you are done, exit the program.

 #### HINTS

 - Enter `./bike-shop.sh` in the terminal and press enter
-- The customer with phone number `555-5555` should have the first five bikes rented
+- The customer with phone number `555-5555` should have at least five bikes rented

 ## 1444.
 Run the script

 ### 1444.1

 Run the script again.
 Rent the next bike on the list.
-Use `000-0000` as the phone number, and `I` as the name.
+Use `000-0000` as the phone number, and `Test` as the name.
+When you are done, exit the program.

 #### HINTS